 Sing With Us

-The choral program at the University of Arizona carries on a 70-year tradition of excellence in performance and education, begun under the leadership of John Bloom in 1951.
-Eight choirs provide a range of musical experiences for students of all majors as well as faculty, staff and community members.
+The choral program at the University of Arizona carries over 74 years of excellence in performance and education, begun under the leadership of John Bloom in 1951.
+Seven choirs provide a range of musical experiences for students of all majors as well as faculty, staff and community members.
 All University of Arizona students can sing in a choir regardless of background, major or level of experience.

-Our choral ensembles have achieved local, national and international recognition through performances with the Tucson Symphony Orchestra, True Concord Voices and Orchestra, Kronos Quartet, City of Prague Philharmonic, and Budapest Chamber Orchestra; appearances at Carnegie Hall, Musikverein (Vienna), Dvorak Hall (Prague); and concerts at the conferences of American Choral Directors Association, Arizona Music Educators Association and College Music Society.
+Our choral ensembles have achieved regional and national recognition through performances with the Tucson Symphony Orchestra, appearances at Carnegie Hall and concerts at the conferences of American Choral Directors Association, Arizona Music Educators Association and College Music Society.
 Several student-led a cappella groups also provide opportunities for those interested in a different kind of vocal experience.
 More information about each of the choirs may be found below.

 For more information, please contact Dr. Elizabeth Schauer at erschaue@arizona.edu.